MrKendaddy/MrKendaddy/README.md

-- 👋 Hi, I’m @MrKendaddy
+- 👋 Hi, I’m @MrKendaddy- I started my IT career as IT system Admin support.

 - 👀 I’m interested in SAP EHS and ABAP programming
 - 🌱 I’m currently learning SAP EHS and ABAP programming
 - 💞️ I’m looking to collaborate on SAP consultants